0115 964 7740 - law@curtisparkinson.com

 Clients Pledge Over £3.35 Million for Cancer Research

-The clients of Curtis Parkinson have been recognised by Cancer Research UK for supporting their Free Will Service for almost 20 years.
-Since 1999, the generosity of their clients means that over £3.35 million worth of gifts have been pledged by those choosing to leave a legacy to the charity in their will.
-Solicitor and Notary Public Kenneth Curtis & his specialist team were presented with a Gold certificate to acknowledge the firm’s ongoing support from their offices in Bingham, Bulwell and Clifton.
+Cancer Research UK has recognised Curtis Parkinson’s clients for supporting their Free Will Service for nearly 20 years.
+Since 1999, these clients have pledged over £3.35 million in legacy gifts to the charity.
+Solicitor and Notary Public Kenneth Curtis and his team received a Gold certificate for their ongoing support from their Bingham, Bulwell, and Clifton offices.

-Cancer Research UK Free Will Service
+UK Free Will Service

-The firm has supported the no-obligation Free Will Service for nearly 20 years, benefiting many clients aged 55 and over, looking to write a will or update an existing one.
+The firm has supported the no-obligation Free Will Service for nearly 20 years, benefiting many clients aged 55 and over looking to write a will or update an existing one.
 As part of the service, Curtis Parkinson provides information to those wishing to leave a legacy gift to Cancer Research UK.

 Research Constantly Improving Survival Rates

-Cancer survival in the UK has doubled since the early 1970s and Cancer Research UK’s work has been at the heart of that progress.
+Cancer survival in the UK has doubled since the early 1970s, and Cancer Research UK’s work has been at the heart of that progress.
 Every step taken by its doctors, nurses and scientists relies on donations from the public and the kindness of supporters who choose to leave a gift in their will.

 More Information